gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 you," I mutter to whatever is in the water below me.

 The ledge disappears two strides in front of me, just where the cleft narrows.
-There are no more handholds---that would be too easy---so it's time for some back-and-brace work.
+There are no more handholds—that would be too easy—so it's time for some back-and-brace work.

 I shrug my pack off my right shoulder so that it hangs from the crook of my left